How do we protect our environment for future generations?

 Maximizing Every Gallon

 Steel wheels on steel rail is an inherently efficient way to move goods, but that doesn’t stop America’s freight railroads from finding ways to do more with less.
-Railroads use fuel management systems — cutting-edge software that provides real-time recommendations to engineers on how to drive the locomotive in the most efficient way — to maximize fuel efficiency.
+Railroads use fuel management systems — software that provides real-time recommendations to engineers on how to drive the locomotive in the most efficient way — to maximize fuel efficiency.

 When multiple locomotives are used to operate a single train, advanced technology adjusts the power setting on each locomotive individually to optimize efficiency and reduce fuel waste while maintaining a consistent speed.
 Taken together, these and other efforts allow railroads to move one ton of freight an average of more than 470 miles on a single gallon of fuel, making trains four times more fuel efficient than trucks.